Monaf84DAS/captcha-with-transformers/README.md

 # captcha-with-transformers
 captcha with transformers
-I make this repostory just for fun
+I make this repository just for fun
 transformer using attention  Transformer model in "Attention is All You Need" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).https://arxiv.org/abs/1706.03762
 To learn more about self-attention mechanism, you could read "A Structured Self-attentive Sentence Embedding".